Solidworks: Engineering 4.0?|

 These comments are in reference to this original article.

-Have you noticed that there is very little true critique of 3D CAD software.
-Websites like Engineering.com seem to cater to the major CAD vendors.
-Now there is nothing wrong with this but the industry is not getting a true view of the industry at least in the popular on line rags.
-The PLM/MBE pundits, like Lifecycle Insights are in the pocket of these folks and never say a bad thing.
-They tow the line for the major CAD packages, basically stifling any improvements in the 3D CAD world.
+Have you noticed that there is very little true critique of 3D CAD software?
+Websites like Engineering.com seem to genuflect at the altar of the major CAD vendors.
+By doing this we are not getting a true view of the industry, at least, in the popular on-line rags.
+The PLM/MBE pundits, like Lifecycle Insights, are in the pocket of these folks and never say a bad thing.
+They toe the line for the major CAD packages, basically stifling any improvements in the 3D CAD world.

 You pay $6,000 to $20,000 for a seat of 3D CAD and you need a myriad of 3rd party programs to make it work.
 From realistic rendering, to PDM, to PLM, to MBE, to Analysis, to BOM, to Quoting, to translations etc. Today's CAD world is nothing more that a money machine and the user is the golden goose.

 Now Autodesk and PTC are locking their customers into their system forever with the subscription only.

 Now, of course, this blog is self serving to Solidworks and there is nothing wrong with disguising interesting topics as marketing tools.
 I do it all the time.
 But you have to present it honestly.

 So, let’s take a look at what they wrote.